 School is not a house of correction but a place of delight and recreation, reinforcing parental values.

-A philosophy of education which struggled to survive when in direct conflict with other teaching alternatives -
+John Freame's philosophy of education struggled to survive when it confronted alternative teaching tactics -

 |Institutional immunity from torts & treachery||Legislative control of criminal behaviour|